pip-services/pip-services-docs/content/en/net/commons/validate/validation_result_type.md

 ### Enumeration members

 - **Information** = 0 - General information (not an error).
 - **Warning** = 1 - Warning about something suspecious.
-In strict mode is treated as error
+In strict mode is treated as error.
 - **Error** = 2 - Validation error.

 ### See also